 |ii.||Nazarena Maria Cabahug||Nazarena was born in the first decade of the 18th century24.
 She married Mariano Cortes.|

 What little we know about Ambrocio Cabahug comes from two entries in the Protocolos.
 On January 25, 184534, Don Ambrocio Mariano was one of the Cabezas de Barangay of Mandaue who signed an agreement establishing the boundary between the newly created town of Liloan and Mandaue.
-Then on May 25, 185135, Don Ambrocio Cabahug Mariano recorded clause number of seven of his mother's will.
-Maria Estefa recorded her will in 1845 before the Gobernodorcillo of Mandaue.
+Then on May 25, 185135, Don Ambrocio Cabahug Mariano recorded clause Number Seven of his mother's will.
+Maria Estefa recorded her will in 1845 before the Gobernadorcillo of Mandaue.
 [Note the connection between Ambrocio's name in 1845, and in 1851.]

 The testamentos of Nazarena also give some insight into her status.
 She owned land in Canduman, along with carabao and she also had a house, probably in the Poblacion24.
 Finally, she owned a considerable amount of jewelery24.
 The second testamento clarified her inheritance, with the land in Canduman going to her son Macario, and her jewelry going to daughter Timotea25.
 She also left various items to Esperidion Flores, son of Timotea25.
 The extent of her estate indicates that Nazarena was a wealthy resident of Mandaue.

 The children of Mariano Cortes and Nazarena Cabahug are:

 |i.||Valeriano Cortes||Valeriano died before 186924.
 He had not married.|

 |ii.||Leona Cortes||Leona died before 186925.
 She had not married.|

 |v.||Ignacio Cortes||Ignacio died before 186925.
 He was married and had children.|